BobHerold/RobertHeroldportfolio/README.md

  #### User Stories

- "As a recruiter, I want to quickly and easily find all relevant information on the potential client".
+   * As a recruiter, I want to quickly and easily find all relevant information on the potential client.

- "As an employer, my need to find past working experience is important to me."
+   * As an employer, my need to find past working experience is important to me.

- "On our Human Resources team, we look for the information that pertains to the specific needs of the company, and does this individual have those skills sets."
+   * On our Human Resources team, we look for the information that pertains to the specific needs of the company, and does this individual have those skills sets.

  ## Features

 ### Existing Features

-  * __Home page__ - a picture and brief introduction to myself.
+  * __Home page__ - A picture and brief introduction to myself.

-  * __Skills__ -allows the user to see my current coding skill set.
+  * __Skills__ -Allows the user to see my current coding skill set.
 When a user clicks on any one of the logos on this page, it is hypelinked to a wikipedia info page about that skill.

-  * __Experience__  -my career journey presented in a timeline fashion.
+  * __Experience__  -My career journey presented in a timeline fashion.
 Clicking on any of the corporate entities listed here, will immediately open up a seperate page linked to their corporate web site.

-  * __Resume__  -the latest edition of my resume.
+  * __Resume__  -The latest edition of my resume.
 This resume needs to be updated at the time of this writing to reflect my current/ongoing coding skill set and education.

-  * __Contact__  -an e-mail form to send a request for contact to me.
+  * __Contact__  -An e-mail form to send a request for contact to me.
 This form responds to input and sends an e-mail directly to my e-mail inbox at Yahoo.

   ###  Features Left to Implement

-  * __Projects__ - a page to showcase completed coding projects created by myself.
+  * __Projects__ - A page to showcase completed coding projects created by myself.

  ## Technologies Used

- 1. **HTML, or Hyper Text Markup Language:**  used to construct all the pages of this web site.
+ 1. **HTML, or Hyper Text Markup Language:**  Used to construct all the pages of this web site.
 For further info on this language;
  https://developer.mozilla.org/en-US/docs/Web/HTML

- 2. **CSS, or Cascading Style Sheets:**  is used to style various elements on a web page via coloring, fonts, spacing, etc.  For further info, see this link;
+ 2. **CSS, or Cascading Style Sheets:**  Is used to style various elements on a web page via coloring, fonts, spacing, etc.  For further info, see this link;
  https://www.w3.org/Style/CSS/Overview.en.html

- 3. **Bootstrap:**  a CSS framework that assists the programmer in creating responsive, mobile first front-end web sites.  https://getbootstrap.com/
+ 3. **Bootstrap:**  A CSS framework that assists the programmer in creating responsive, mobile first front-end web sites.  https://getbootstrap.com/

- 4. **Visual Studio Code:**  is a programming code editor created by Microsoft that I used extensively.
+ 4. **Visual Studio Code:**  Is a programming code editor created by Microsoft that I used extensively.
 It allows programmers to create, save and edit their code on their own pc's. https://code.visualstudio.com/

- 5. **SourceTree:**  a software application that runs on your computer that simplifies saving your programming code from your PC up to an oline respository like Github.
-You do not have to use a command line interface when using this application to save your work.
+ 5. **SourceTree:**  A software application that runs on your computer that simplifies saving your programming code from your PC up to an oline respository like Github.
+You do not have to use a command line interface when using this application.
 For further info; https://www.sourcetreeapp.com/

- 6. **Gitpod:**  an online IDE also used for creating & saving code that runs in a browser, it does not have to be installed on your PC. https://www.gitpod.io/
+ 6. **Gitpod:**  An online IDE also used for creating & saving code that runs in a browser, it does not have to be installed on your PC. https://www.gitpod.io/

- 7. **Git:**  a version control system for tracking changes in source code during software development.  https://git-scm.com/
+ 7. **Git:**  A version control system for tracking changes in source code during software development.  https://git-scm.com/

- 8. **GitHub:** a company that provides hosting for software development version control using Git.
+ 8. **GitHub:** A company that provides hosting for software development version control using Git.
 It is a subsidiary of Microsoft. https://github.

  9. **Chrome DevTools:**   A set of web developer tools built directly into the Google Chrome browser.
 I used these tools constantly thoughout the development cycle.    https://developers.google.com/web/tools/chrome-devtools